 Ruger bucked the trend and came out with the LCP, the coyote killing machine that launched the .380 back into common carry.
 Since that time, we’ve seen .380 ACP models emerge from most of the major brands, many of which abandoned the little capable caliber long ago.

 The Concealed Carry Thunder 380 comes in either a matte black, like the test model, or two-tone black and brushed aluminum frame.
-Neither version boast a bright steel finish like the old school PPK.
+It also features an ergonomic grip frame with finger grooves.
+A loaded chamber indicator is standard, as is a de-cocking lever.
+Neither version boasts a bright steel finish like the old school PPK.
 Nothing is bright polished, but the finish is smooth and even throughout.
 None of the sharp edges have been rounded but the elegant lines and great style that made the PPK a classic are still there.

 The stock grips are cheap and plastic, but functional.
 They provide a good grip on the gun.
 They’re clearly made to not snag or rub on the body during deep concealment.
 They aren’t particularly attractive and they are surprisingly thin.

 It’s ideal for IWB concealed carry, even in Texas summer shorts weather.
-I’d actually prefer they be a little thicker, as with a single handed grip my thumb gets in the way of my trigger finger as it comes back.
+I’d actually prefer this ccw to be a little thicker, as with a single-handed grip my thumb gets in the way of my trigger finger as it comes back.

 Just like the legendary PPK it came from, the Thunder 380 CC takes down just as simply.
-Press down on the right side take down lever, pull back on the slide, lift it up, forward, and off.
+Press down on the right disassembly lever on the right side of the pistol’s frame above the trigger guard, pull back on the slide, lift it up, forward, and off.
 It’s just that easy.

 What you are left with is three parts: the slide, the return spring, and the frame, to which the barrel is attached.
 It’s a design not seen often in other firearms; one that’s withstood the test of time in over 80 years of production.